magfest/tuber/README.md

 tuber
 ```

-Configuration is in /etc/tuber/tuber.json.
+Configuration is in `/etc/tuber/tuber.json`.
 The main configuration required is for a database.
 The default database is sqlite, so for production deploys you should probably set up mariadb/mysql/postgres or any other database supported by SQLAlchemy.

+To set up the database, you will have to create a database and a user with all privileges on that database.
+Tuber will automatically create all necessary tables and handle future migrations at server startup.
+The database type, username, password, hostname, and database name all get combined as a database URI [as documented by SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html).

 ### Using Heroku